Critical Thinking Training for Trainers and Advanced Academy

 Critical Thinking Resources for Educators and Trainers

 Each year, tens of thousands of students, faculty, and trainers use publications from our Thinker's Guide Library in teaching and learning critical thinking.
 Visit our bookstore to see the many guides we offer.
-These titles are available via electronic licensing for students and faculty, as well as in paper format.

 We also offer customized professional development in critical thinking – both on-site and online – for instructors, educational administrators, and businesses.
 In our programs, we help participants contextualize critical thinking within their fields and learn how best to employ critical thinking in reasoning through the complex challenges they face every day.
 To learn more about our professional development opportunities, please submit a Professional Development Information Request Form or email Ms. Rachael Collins at email@example.com.